image-charts/documentation/docs/reference/data-format.md

+---
+meta_description: "Learn how to customize your chart data format, from text format to encoding."
+---
 This document explains how to send your chart data to the Image Charts API.

 Data for almost all charts is sent using the `chd` parameter.
 The data must be sent in one of the following formats: